Farama-Foundation/Gymnasium-Robotics/CODE_OF_CONDUCT.rst

 This code of conduct applies to all Farama Foundation spaces (including Gist comments) both online and off.
-Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the OpenAI team.
+Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the Farama Foundation team.

 We may add additional rules over time, which will be made clearly available to participants.
 Participants are responsible for knowing